Human Pose Transfer with Augmented Disentangled Feature Consistency: Experiments

 \subsubsection{Support Set with Augmented Consistency Loss}

-Finally, we added the support set and utilized the augmented consistency loss $\mL_\rsup$ during the training.
+We added the support set and utilized the augmented consistency loss $\mL_\rsup$ during the training.
 The comparisons among the final row and other rows notably indicated that the support set could improve the generalization ability and the robustness of our model, especially when the poses of the source person are closer to the poses in the support set.
 The support set provided more negative examples besides the original training set and could help the discriminator to form an accurate boundary, which could further strengthen the performance of the generator.
+We also noticed that the support set was more useful on {\edndata}, because {\edndata} was sampled from the video clips of subjects, and it did not contain much motion variance compared with {\mixamodata}.
+Moreover, the limb ratios and the distances between the person and camera in \dif{the} support set were also distinct from {\edndata}, which provided more valuable negative samples for {\edndata}.